Legally Reviewed By: Robert M. Knowles

 Non-Economic Damages

-Non-economic damages are awarded to compensate the victim for intangible losses and emotional injuries, such as the following:
+Non-economic damages are awarded to compensate the victim for intangible losses and physical injuries, such as the following:

 Calculating non-economic damages can be complicated.
 While you may read online that you can calculate non-economic damages by simply multiplying your medical bills by some factor, it rarely works like that.
 The attorneys at Knowles Law Firm have been practicing personal injury law for more than 55 years and know how to accurately value the non-economic damages portion of your case.